Computer font: Bitmap fonts

 A bitmap font is one that stores each glyph as an array of pixels (that is, a bitmap).
-It is less commonly known as a raster font or a pixel font.
+It is less commonly known as a raster font or, when intended for use at particularly small sizes, a pixel font.
 Bitmap fonts are simply collections of raster images of glyphs.
 For each variant of the font, there is a complete set of glyph images, with each set containing an image for each character.
 For example, if a font has three sizes, and any combination of bold and italic, then there must be 12 complete sets of images.